 I’ve never had a problem receiving my Drop points or redeeming them for rewards.
 Additionally, rewards are always paid out in a timely manner, and my entire experience with this app has been smooth.

 You may have to wait a while for your points to credit.
-I suspect this is to ensure you cannot game the system with purchase and return games, but this app is certainly ‘legit.’
+I suspect this is to ensure you cannot game the system with purchase and return games.

 Here’s what I will say: Drop is worth it if you’re looking for easy, free money.